davidkimai/Symbolic-Residue/arXiv Publication: On the Symbolic Residue of Large Language Models.md

 **† Lead Contributor; ◊ Work performed while at Echelon Labs;**

-> **Although this publication lists only one public author, the recursive shell architecture and symbolic scaffolding were developed through extensive iterative refinement on internal stress-testing logs and Claude 3.7 behavioral diagnostics.
+> **Although this publication lists only one public author, the recursive shell architecture and symbolic scaffolding were developed through extensive iterative refinement on internal stress-testing logs and behavioral diagnostics of Claude models.
 We retain the collective 'we' voice to reflect the distributed cognition inherent to interpretability research—even when contribution patterns are asymmetric.**
 >
 >
 >**The interpretability shells, documentation suite, and this repository were constructed in a condensed cycle, following recent dialogue with Anthropic.
 We hope this artifact offers clarity on the original intent, symbolic scaffolding, QK/OV alignment, and attribution framing embedded in the initial CodeSignal submission.**